google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

     thinks these things are live.
 - Fix and double check equals/hashcode methods on all TypeDescriptor flavors. see cl/112695016 for more information.

+##JsInterop Restrictions to check
+- JsConstructor:
+  1).
+A class can have at most one JsConstructor.
+  2).
+Other constructors must delegate to the JsConstructor.
+  3).
+The JsConstructor must call super() to invoke 'JsConstructor' in Parent.
+  4).
+1) - 3) also apply on successors of JsConstructor class.
+- JsMethod:
+  1). namespace can only be defined on native static methods. (cl/106852320)

 ## Tracking Closure warning issues
 - https://b.corp.google.com/hotlists/269212